 A 2009 study by Sexual Abuse: A Journal of Research and Treatment concluded that children are no more prone to threats by sexual predators on Halloween than on any other day of the year.
 And, law enforcement statistics show no indication that the rate of sexual crimes against children increases on Halloween.
 In fact, some states are begging to question and even address the constitutionality of NO Candy laws.

 If you suspect your constitutional rights are violated on Halloween, contact an experienced sex crimes defense attorney.
-Gainesville’s Law Offices of Edward & Mason specializes in aggressively challenging the credibility of allegations sexual misconduct and protecting the rights of the accused and those who have paid their debts to society.
+Gainesville’s Law Offices of Edward & Jones specializes in aggressively challenging the credibility of allegations sexual misconduct and protecting the rights of the accused and those who have paid their debts to society.
 Call us at 877-377-7801.